Meet the team behind the Montrose LandxSea Film Fest: a passionate crew of filmmakers, creatives, community organisers, and changemakers.

-We’re a small but mighty collective, powered by a core team, a committed Board of Trustees, and an incredible group of volunteers, all working together to bring bold environmental cinema to Scotland’s wild east coast.
+LandxSea is created by a small but mighty core team, supported by our Board of Trustees, screening team, freelance specialists, volunteers, community partners, and the brilliant team at Montrose Playhouse, all working together to bring bold environmental cinema to Scotland’s wild east coast.

 Want to get involved?
-LandxSea Film Festival is seeking new Trustees and Festival Committee Members.
+LandxSea Film Festival is seeking new Trustees and Festival Volunteers

 This is an exciting moment in our journey, and we’re opening up key volunteer opportunities for people who want to help shape the future of Scotland’s environmental film festival.